José Mourinho: 2006–07: Continued domestic success

-2007–08 season
+2007–08: Departure

 In the first match of the 2007–08 season, Chelsea beat Birmingham City 3–2 to set a new record of 64 consecutive home league matches without defeat.
 Despite surpassing the record set by Liverpool between 1978 and 1981, the start to the 2007–08 season was less successful than previous starts.
 The team lost at Aston Villa and followed this with a goalless draw at home to Blackburn Rovers.
-Their opening game in the UEFA Champions League saw them only manage a 1–1 home draw against the Norwegian team Rosenborg BK in front of only 24,973 (an almost half-empty stadium), which included an unimpressed owner Roman Abramovich.
+Their opening game in the UEFA Champions League saw them only manage a 1–1 home draw against the Norwegian team Rosenborg in front of only 24,973 (an almost half-empty stadium), which included an unimpressed owner Roman Abramovich.

 Mourinho unexpectedly left Chelsea on 20 September 2007 "by mutual consent", although there had been a series of disagreements with owner Abramovich.
 The Chelsea board held an emergency meeting and decided it was time to part with their manager.
 Mourinho left as the most successful manager in Chelsea's history, having won six trophies for the club in three years.
 He was also undefeated in all home league games.
-Avram Grant succeeded Mourinho as Chelsea manager but failed to win any trophies in his year in charge and would be sacked at the end of the 2007–08 season.
-Grant's squad managed to reach the final of the Champions League (something Mourinho failed to achieve in his three years at Chelsea), reach the final of the League Cup and maintained the unbeaten home streak at Stamford Bridge.
-Grant's Chelsea also finished second in the Premier League.